 The oil-producing glands close to the skin’s hair follicles create more oil (abnormal sebum) when certain hormones are released.

-The normal innocuous skin bacterium Pace become more active due to the aberrant sebum production, leading to irritation and pus production.
+The normal innocuous skin bacterium P. acnes becomes more active due to the aberrant sebum production, leading to irritation and pus production.

 Additionally, the hormones thicken the follicle’s inner lining, which clogs the pores.
 Removing this obstruction is not aided by cleansing the skin.